openearth/aeolis-python/docs/tutorials/demonstration_cases.rst

 Demonstration cases
 ===================
-In the `example folder  ... you find a collection of input files needed to run example models.
+In the `example folder  .examples.. you find a collection of input files needed to run example models.

 1. Install aeolis